OkparaOkechukwu/OkparaOkechukwu/README.md

 - 👋 I’m Okpara O.
-- 👀 I’m interested in web programming, Blockchain engineering & web3.0 dapps development.
+- 👀 I’m interested in atomchain engineering & web3 development.
 - 🌱 I’m currently building & managing a group of APIs, software & web apps at okpara.net.
-- 💞️ I’m looking to collaborate on any web3.0 project.
+- 💞️ I’m looking to collaborate on any Web 3.0 project.
-- 📫 How to reach me chukwuebube@gmail.com
+- 📫 How to reach me chukwuebube@gmail.com, okpara.net@gmail.com

 <!---
 OkparaOkechukwu/OkparaOkechukwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.